 This technical note explains the more common bandwidth management features which allow you to control how MTP/IP performs relative to other network traffic.
-For details on how to access these features in a specific MTP/IP application, refer to the product documentation.
+For details on how to access these features in a specific MTP/IP application, refer to the documentation of each product.

 MTP/IP's flow-control algorithms seek to balance a maximum sustainable rate of data flow with minimal disruption to the network.
 You can control how much disruption MTP/IP will permit by choosing an Aggression level.

 For most MTP/IP applications, Aggression is specified as an integer between -3 and 5.
 For SDKs and some diagnostic logs, the range may be expressed as 125 to 133.
 A higher Aggression may improve performance at the expense of third-party traffic.
 A lower Aggression may reduce MTP performance by giving greater preference to third-party traffic.
 The default value is typically 2 (

 Aggression affects relative performance compared to other data flows sharing the same network path.
 If there are no other data flows, then changing Aggression may have little or no effect on transfer speed.
 Be sure to test Aggression settings under a variety of load conditions to see its full effect.